 3. Becoming a rescuer

-An unhealthy attachment style instigates you to feel like you are losing control over yourself and also your object of attachment.
+An unhealthy attachment in relationships instigates you to feel like you are losing control over yourself and also your object of attachment.
 Gaining control over your partner makes you feel like you are actually saving yourself of the loss (perceived).

 Naturally, you will start living the life of your partner by involving yourself in everything they do.
 This makes you declare yourself the ‘healer’ in the relationship, who only wants the best for his/her partner.
-You will find yourself taking every single decision on behalf of your partner, taking charge of every trivial situation and fixing your partner’s problems which aren’t even there.
+You will find yourself taking every single decision on behalf of your partner, taking charge of every trivial situation, and fixing your partner’s problems that aren’t even there.